 - Strategy 3: Target new geographic markets for existing products.
 As markets mature in the local market, companies look outside to find more lucrative markets.
 These markets can be interstate markets or countries nearby with similarities to your own.
 They are often seen with New Zealand companies extending their market by entering Australia.
 A global expansion would see those same companies aim for the Middle East or the USA, and with those expansion plans comes many issues of trading in foreign markets.

-Attempting to expand into new markets, be that local or foreign, without a sound strategy and implementation plan, the likelihood of success of delivery, timely, is greatly reduced.
+Attempting to expand into new markets, be they local or foreign, without a sound strategy and implementation plan, the likelihood of success of delivery, timely, is greatly reduced.

-To take a product to market successfully or enter new markets, you firstly need to understand what are the most common reasons products fail.
-Many lessons are learned from failure, and when it is known how those failures occurred, it creates an improved path to success.
+To take a product to market successfully or enter new markets, you first need to understand what are the most common reasons products fail.
+Many lessons are learned from failure, and knowing how those failures occurred creates an improved path to success.

-In worse case scenarios it can be the product is not good enough or the alternative being the product is ahead of its time.
+In worst-case scenarios, it can be the product is not good enough, or the alternative being the product is ahead of its time.
 When a product is truly revolutionary, a strong educational campaign must be included.

 Your Bottom Line

 Considerable market analysis is required before setting out on expansion.
-There must be due diligence undertaken of the market including the level of brand awareness required to stimulate sales, the responsiveness of the target audience to new brands, and if your business model can successfully serve the new markets.
+There must be due diligence undertaken in the market, including the level of brand awareness required to stimulate sales, the responsiveness of the target audience to new brands, and whether your business model can successfully serve the new markets.
 You require a market entry strategy for your target market.

 Taking products to market successfully

-For success with any new market for a product, it requires a pragmatic approach and alignment between marketing and sales.
-Marketing is the first entrant to the market (after extensive research) followed by the sales effort.
+Success with any new market for a product, it requires a pragmatic approach and alignment between marketing and sales.
+Marketing is the first entrant to the market (after extensive research), followed by the sales effort.
 The alignment must be seamless and take the buyer on a continuous journey of steps from awareness to purchase.

-The eBook Entering New Markets Successfully sets out the fifteen steps you need to follow, in the sequence, the likelihood of success increases tenfold.
-The early steps being fundamental as they create the base from which everything builds upon.
-The strategy, the communications plan, and sales effort.
+The eBook Entering New Markets Successfully sets out the fifteen steps you need to follow; in the sequence, the likelihood of success increases tenfold.
+The early steps are fundamental as they create the base upon which everything builds.
+The strategy, the communications plan, and the sales effort.

-If you are you planning to displace competitors or taking a new product to market two different approaches are required.
+If you are planning to displace competitors or take a new product to market, two different approaches are required.
 Displacing competitors is an easier task than taking a new product to market.

 Have sales goals – don’t just see how it goes.

-Once your marketing review is complete, and the financial analysis of costs to produce are known, you need to establish sales goals based on realistic sales numbers into the market.
+Once your marketing review is complete and the financial analysis of costs to produce are known, you need to establish sales goals based on realistic sales numbers in the market.
 Understand how much marketing is required, the resources to sell, and all other contributing costs.

 The New Bottom Line

-Learn more about how we assist in companies entering new markets successfully.
+Learn more about how we assist companies entering new markets successfully.

 If you would like to discuss your implementation strategy for new products and markets, please reach out to the office and organise a 30-minute initial conversation.

-You may also be interested in these three Case Studies:
+You may also be interested in these Case Studies:

 This article may also be of interest to you: